ROCm/HIP/docs/understand/programming_model_reference.rst

 Shared memory
   Read-write storage visible to all the threads in a given block.

-Distributed shared memory
-  Read-write storage visible to all the threads in a given block cluster.

 Global
   Read-write storage visible to all threads in a given grid.
 There are